 - A pipe cleaner

-I did make changes, so if you want it to be more like mine, first follow the original pattern for the the arms, legs, and body until the neck.
-Also make the boots and gloves, then come back here to see my changes.
+I did make changes, so if you want it to be more like mine, first follow the original pattern for the arms, legs, and body until the neck.
+Bind off, then make the boots and gloves.
+Once you’re done with that, come back here to see my changes.

 More realistic head

 Aside from making my crocheted Darth Vader bigger than the original with the worsted weight yarn and larger hook, I also changed the look a little bit.
-The original head was just black and mean to be hidden under the helmet, but I wanted mine to be more true to the character.
-So, after working the first 4 rounds the head in black (as the bottom part of his breathing apparatus), I switched to the ivory and finished the head.
-The ivory I used had the perfect gray undertone that makes Darth Vader has in the movie.
+The original head was just black and meant to be hidden under the helmet, but I wanted mine to be more true to the character.
+So, after working the first 4 rounds of the head in black (as the bottom part of his breathing apparatus), I switched to the skin color and finished the head.
+The ivory I used had the perfect gray undertone that Darth Vader has in the movie.

-With a more realistic head, I also had to embroider on the eyes and scar that starts at the top of his head and goes down his cheek.
-I also painted some felt black and cut out the shape for the “mouth”.
+For the more realistic head, I also had to embroider on the eyes and the scar that starts at the top of his head and goes down his cheek.
+The scar was just a series of random twisting lines using the pink and beige embroidery floss.
+I didn’t follow a specific pattern, but I just tried to follow the shape from a reference picture of Darth Vader.
+I also painted some felt black and cut out the shape for the mouthpiece.

 For the shoulders/armor piece, the pattern says to alternate between gray and black yarn, but I just used black.

 That’s all I really changed about the pattern.
 Now, this is where I just left the poor guy waiting while I figured out how I wanted to do the details.
-I wanted the chest plate and the belt of my crocheted Darth Vader to have all the buttons and look more… metallic and high tech, so I didn’t want to just embroider them on, although that looks nice too.
+I wanted the chest plate and the belt of my crocheted Darth Vader to have all the buttons and look more metallic and high tech, so I didn’t want to just embroider them on.

 How I Made the Details

 The pattern did not include instructions for the lightsaber, although it’s shown in the picture.
-SHere is how I made mine:
+Here is how I made mine:

 1. Work 5 SC into a magic loop with red yarn.